Elections Act

 (1) An Election Commissioner will be appointed by the Council on Regional Security to administer all forum elections.

-(2) The Commissioner will be responsible for the creation of election notices, the organization of election forums, the verification of candidate eligibility, the distribution and collection of ballots, and counting and verifying cast ballots.
+(2) The Commissioner will be responsible for the creation of election notices, the organization of election forums, the verification of candidate eligibility, the distribution and collection of ballots, and the counting and verification of cast ballots.

 (3) The Commissioner may not run for or hold an elected office during their tenure as Commissioner.